ministryofjustice/security-guidance/docs/user-guide.md

 ## If things go wrong...

-If you disagree with our decision about your request, or there is some other problem, contact us again: [cyberconsultancy@digital.justice.gov.uk](mailto:cyberconsultancy@digital.justice.gov.uk).
+If you disagree with our decision about your request, or there is some other problem, contact us again: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

 If you'd prefer a different escalation route, contact [ciso@digital.justice.gov.uk](mailto:ciso@digital.justice.gov.uk).